kubernetes/kubernetes/docs/proposals/federation.md

 consumption, latency requirements and cost sensitivity.

-For simplicity, lets assume that all Kubernetes distributed applications fall into one of 3 categories with respect to relative location affinity:
+For simplicity, lets assume that all Kubernetes distributed applications fall into one of three categories with respect to relative location affinity:

 1. **"Strictly Coupled"**: Those applications that strictly cannot be